STORY

 For Ashley Keen, Anita’s community health worker, the program allows her to support her community.

-“The most rewarding part of being a Community Health Worker for me is working with the residents of my community in Ward 7 and 8.
+“The most rewarding part of being a community health worker for me is working with the residents of my community in Ward 7 and 8.
 I enjoy advocating, educating, and supporting my community in making positive changes in their lives every day,” Ashley says.

 Anita next to Ashley, her community health worker